jgrantps/jgrantps.github.io/_posts/2019-07-30-game_of_thrones_my_cli_data_gem_project.markdown

 In all, I found the project exercise to be deeply rewarding in my coding studies.
 I needed to do 2 major refactorings of the program after the game was operable - once to remove unnecessary hashes, and the other to consolidate and optimize the class file structures - but even through those refactorings I enjoyed the experience of getting more intimate with the methods and how they collaborated the objects across classes.

 Completing the CLI Data Gem project confirmed for me that I truly enjoy coding.
 It is something that I am now looking forward to being really, really, really good at.

+ You can access Game Of Thrones here: https://github.com/jgrantps/gameofthrones